 When it comes to B2B vs D2C eCommerce, the gap in service is narrowing

 The nature of today’s business-to-business (B2B) buyers and their expectations of working with suppliers and partners has changed.
 B2B suppliers are now expected to deliver the content, features and experiences that their buyers enjoy from their daily lives as D2C consumers.
+Many businesses are shifting their strategies to strengthen their market presence in response to evolving buyer expectations.
+For a B2B eCommerce strategy to be successful, it must take this reality into account.

 B2B sellers aren't meeting modern buyer needs:

-Research conducted by WBR Insights of 200+ business buyers across North America, Latin America, and Europe found that 87% of business buyers across all age ranges are making business purchases on online marketplaces.
+Research conducted by WBR Insights of 200+ business buyers across North America, Latin America, and Europe found that 87% of business buyers across all age ranges are making business purchases on online marketplaces:

 - 87% of business buyers are purchasing on marketplaces [Amazon, Alibaba]